 Resident: Would you recommend this home?
-81.8% Family: Would you recommend this home?
-72.4% Survey results were reviewed by CQI committee: February 24th, 2025
+88.9% Family: Would you recommend this home?
+91.3%

-Survey results were shared and discussed with Resident Council: February 11th, 2025
+Survey results were reviewed by CQI committee: January 31, 2025 Survey results were shared and discussed with Resident Council: February 11, 2025

-Survey results were shared and discussed with the Family Forum as we do not have a council: February 18th, 2025
+Survey results were shared and discussed with Family Council: February 10, 2025

-A copy of the survey results was provided to Resident Council: February 11th, 2025
+A copy of the survey results was provided to Resident Council: January 14, 2025

-A copy of the survey results was shared with the Family Forum as we do not have a council: February 18th, 2025
+A copy of the survey results was provided to Family Council: February 11, 2025